Close

 Planetarium/Observatory History

 Designed by Dr. Gilbert Lueninghoener, the Lueninghoener Planetarium opened its doors in 1965.
 Dr. Gilbert Lueninghoener also introduced solid science education-based programs, a tradition that continues today.
 Groups can request programs on a variety of topics, including star shows and full-dome movies/shows.
-Current astronomical events are often featured within the program along with the yearly “Star of Bethlehem” Christmas show.
 The planetarium is utilized by Midland University students, school groups, scouts, church groups, and the general public.
 Midland University appreciates the contributions from Jack Dunn to the Lueninghoener Planetarium and those from the Walter and Ruby Behlen family to the Behlen Observatory.
-Almost forty years of Midland Astronomy students have been able to use the Behlen Observatory.
-The Behlen Observatory/telescopes are also available for use by community groups.
+Midland astronomy students have been able to use the Behlen Observatory, and the observatory/telescopes are also available for use by community groups.

 Related Activities